Overhead view of financial documents, planner, and glasses emphasizing tax deadline.

-Feeling unsure on how to do a BAS statement?
+Feeling unsure of how to do a BAS statement?

-If you’re a GST registered business, it’s that time of year again where you (or your accountant) need to prepare and submit a business activity statement to calculate your GST obligations or the GST refund you’re entitled to from the Australian Tax Office (ATO).
+If you’re a GST-registered business, it’s that time of year again when you (or your accountant) need to prepare and submit a business activity statement to calculate your GST obligations or the GST refund you’re entitled to from the Australian Tax Office (ATO).

-We don’t want you to be having sleepless nights over lodging your business’s BAS statement, so we’ve created this ultimate guide to show you how to do a BAS statement and how to lodge it correctly and on time.
+We don’t want you to be having sleepless nights over lodging your business’s BAS statement, so we’ve created this ultimate guide to show you how to do a BAS statement, how to lodge it correctly and on time.

 The GST-registered business must pay that GST to the ATO along with a report known as a BAS statement.